abhisek2004/Tata-Steel-Limited_Summer-Internship/README.md

 ---

-Absolutely, Abhisek!
-Here's how you can **professionally describe** the deployment process of your Tata Steel Learning & Development Platform to **Vercel** — feel free to use this in your **README**, documentation, or internship report:

----

 ## 🌐 Deployment Summary: Tata Steel Learning Platform on Vercel

 I have successfully deployed the **Tata Steel Learning & Development Platform** using **Vercel** for hosting the frontend and serverless backend, along with **MongoDB Atlas** for the database.
 Here's a summary of how I deployed the full-stack application: